 The Call Log Summary will display all the calls that have been received during the defined period.
 You can review the SMS messages sent for each call by clicking the ‘SMS Message’ link under the 'Call' column.

 This will open a pop-up window displaying all of the messages exchanged between you and the customer.

-If you have any further questions about SMS360 please contact your account manager or email firstname.lastname@example.org
+If you need any assistance with the setup and require more information on this feature, please contact your account manager or email firstname.lastname@example.org.

 - For other SMS product information, please click here